A Travel Guide to Southern Cape Breton, Nova Scotia For Visitors

 We also got two mains there.
 Sam opted for the Lobster Mac and Cheese featuring Atlantic lobster in a rich cream sauce, topped with cheese and baked.
 Meanwhile, I got the Seafood Carbonara with Digby scallops, black tiger shrimp, Atlantic mussels, bacon, green onion, and Parmesan cheese, in a white wine and garlic cream sauce, served with garlic toast.

-Trying Lobster Mac and Cheese at Miller's in Port Hawkesbury.
+Trying Lobster Mac and Cheese at Miller's in Port Hawkesbury which was every bit as good as it looks and ever so filing and tasty

 It was as decadent as it sounds and we ate every last bite!